PFCP

 Packet Forwarding Control Protocol (PFCP) is a 3GPP protocol used on the Sx/N4 interface between the control plane and the user plane function, specified in TS 29.244.
-It is one of the main protocols introduced in the 5G Next Generation Mobile Core Network (aka 5GC), but also used in the 4G/LTE EPC to implement the Control and User Plane Separation (CUPS).
+It is one of the main protocols introduced in the 5G Next Generation Mobile Core Network (aka 5GC), but is also used in the 4G/LTE EPC to implement Control and User Plane Separation (CUPS).
 PFCP and the associated interfaces seek to formalize the interactions between different types of functional elements used in the Mobile Core Networks as deployed by most operators providing 4G, as well as 5G, services to mobile subscribers.
 These two types of components are: